julelang/manual/src/compiler/compiler-optimizations.md

 - Once proven safe, it reduces the cost of copying in foreach iterations.
 Having immutability is very effective to have this optimization.
 - Refers to data instead of copying when using lvalue in match statements.
 - Converts empty string comparisons to length-is-zero checking.
-- Avoids making allocation for strings when strings compared with literals.
+- Avoids making literal wrapper for strings when strings compared with literals.

 ---